HugoRamonPereira/clear-english/README.md

 bun run preview
 ```

-Check out the author&quot;s available profiles if you wish to contact him, have any ideas or to get down to business:
+Check out the author&apos;s available profiles if you wish to contact him, have any ideas or to get down to business:

 * [Portfolio - Hugo Ramon](https://hugoramonpereira.dev/)
 * [LinkedIn - Hugo Ramon](https://www.linkedin.com/in/hugo-ramon-pereira/)